-As of November 6, 2020, we have outstanding a total of 84,182,961 shares of Class A common stock.
-Of the outstanding shares, the 43,500,000 shares sold in the IPO are freely tradable without restriction or further registration under the Securities Act, other than any shares held by our affiliates.
+As of December 31, 2020, we have outstanding a total of 84,196 shares of Class A common stock.
+Of the outstanding shares, the 43,500 shares sold in the IPO are freely tradable without restriction or further registration under the Securities Act, other than any shares held by our affiliates.
 In addition, the shares of Class A common stock issued to the Blocker Shareholders in the Transactions are eligible for resale pursuant to Rule 144 without restriction or further registration under the Securities Act, other than affiliate restrictions under Rule 144.
 Any shares of Class A common stock held by our affiliates are eligible for resale pursuant to Rule 144 under the Securities Act, subject to the volume, manner of sale, holding period and other limitations of Rule 144.

-Our directors and executive officers, and substantially all of our stockholders entered into lock-up agreements with the underwriters prior to our IPO pursuant to which each of these persons or entities, subject to certain exceptions, for a period of 180 days after the date of the Prospectus, may not, without the prior written consent of any two of Goldman Sachs & Co.
+Certain of our employees who hold Performance Units, including certain of our executive officers, entered into lock-up agreements with the underwriters prior to our IPO pursuant to which each of these persons, subject to certain exceptions, may not, without the prior written consent of any two of Goldman Sachs & Co.
 LLC, BofA Securities, Inc. and Morgan Stanley & Co.
 LLC, (1) offer, sell, contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of any shares of our Class A common stock, or any options or warrants to purchase any shares of our Class A common stock, or any securities convertible into or exchangeable for or that represent the right to receive shares of our Class A common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers, managers and members in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant); (2) engage in any hedging or other transaction or arrangement (including, without limitation, any short sale or the purchase or sale of, or entry into, any put or call option, or combination thereof, forward, swap or any other derivative transaction or instrument, however described or defined) which is designed to, or which reasonably could be expected to lead to, or result in, a sale, loan, pledge or other disposition of shares of our Class A common stock or such other securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A common stock or such other securities, in cash or otherwise; or (3) make any demand for or exercise any right with respect to the registration of any shares of our Class A common stock or any security convertible into or exercisable or exchangeable for our common stock.
+One-third of such vested Performance Units were subject to such terms that ended 180 days after the date of our final prospectus in connection with the IPO, and the remaining two-thirds of the vested Performance Units are subject to lock-up terms with similar restrictions, but which terms will end eighteen months after the consummation of our IPO.